akauppi/firebase-jest-testing/package/Writing tests.md

 Cloud Functions provide [callable functions](https://firebase.google.com/docs/functions/callable) that are "similar but not identical to HTTP functions".

 To test the callables, `firebase-jest-testing` provides a `firebaseClientLike` module that exercises the emulated callable functions, using REST APIs.
+The interface has been made to be close to that of the JS SDK, but it's not 100% the same.

-This means you won't need to bring in a 100+ MB JS client SDK for this sake.
+The sole purpose is to relieve your backend tests from needing to bring in a JS client SDK, nor configure one for emulators.

 Here's the whole sample test: